 - Labored breathing

-If someone you loved has experienced any of these types of symptoms as a result of negligence, contact your local personal injury lawyers in Las Vegas immediately.
-Sometimes you aren’t around enough to be able to determine changes that have occurred.
-The individuals taking care of your loved one should know and be able to answer questions regarding the following:
+If someone you love has experienced any of these types of symptoms as a result of negligence, contact your personal injury lawyers in Las Vegas immediately.
+Oftentimes family members are not around enough to notice changes that have occurred in their family member.
+The individuals taking care of your loved one should be able to answer these questions:

 - Does your loved one take part in meal times?

 - Does your loved one have an enlarged thyroid?

 - Have there been any sudden changes to your loved one’s weight, muscle mass, interest in food, or memory?